 (C) Nodes of Ranvier

-(D) Nissl’s granules
+(D) Nissl granules

 Option b – Axon terminals

-Select the INCORRECT statement/s from the following.
+Identify the INCORRECT statement from the options below.

-Which of the following forms the brainstem?
+Which structure constitutes the brainstem?

 (A) Forebrain and midbrain